PredySoft/Monitor/README.md

 ---

-You're now ready to monitor your environment using your Android device as a security camera!
+You're now ready to monitor your environment using your Android device as a security camera and this app as desktop control!
 Enjoy peace of mind with complete control over your recordings.